 President's Office Records

-The President’s Office Records include correspondence, memoranda, publications, clippings, invitations, and related material dating from 1927-1981 that were received or created by the President of the University of Houston.
+The President’s Office Records include correspondence, memoranda, publications, clippings, invitations, and related material dating from the 1920s to the 2010s that were received or created by the President of the University of Houston.
 The bulk of the material dates from the mid-1960s to 1978 and was generated during the presidency of Philip G. Hoffman.

 The files are rich in materials documenting the history of state support for the University, which was received in 1963, as well as materials showing the rise of student discontent on campus in the late 1960s and early 1970s.
 See particular student groups such as AABL (Afro-Americans for Black Liberation) for information about the group and its activities and the administration’s reaction and response to their demands.
 This collection also documents the early history of the University of Houston System, with its campuses in Clear Lake, Victoria, and at UH-Downtown.
 There is also a substantial amount of material relating to the investment scandal of the late 1970s and to the self-study that was undertaken in the mid 1970s.